On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Energy estimates

 which yields the claim. \end{proof} Now we estimate the remainder.
-With the localization in time yielding a behaviour of solutions very similar to the real line case most of the arguments from the proof below can already be found in the proof of the real line pendant \cite[Proposition~8.5.,~p.~1127]{Guo2008LWPBO}: \begin{proposition} Let $s >1/4 $ and $T \in (0,1]$.
-There exists $\varepsilon = \varepsilon(s) >0$ and $\tilde{\varepsilon} (s) >0$, so that
+Since the localization in time yields a behavior of solutions very similar to the real line case, some of the arguments from the proof below can be found in the corresponding proof on the real line \cite[Proposition~8.5.,~p.~1127]{Guo2011MBO}. \begin{proposition} Let $0<l<1/4<s $ and $T \in (0,1]$.
+There exists $\varepsilon = \varepsilon(s) >0$ and $\tilde{\varepsilon} (s) >0$ so that